 Today's organizations have become increasingly reliant on third-party vendors to help them grow and sustain their business.
 Whether engaging with an outside marketing company to help drive online campaigns, working with an external logistics company that handles product storage and order fulfillment, or utilizing various cloud-based services, third-party vendors have become an integral part of modern-day business operations.

 However, this increased reliance on third-party services and solutions has led to more cyber risk exposure due to quickly expanding digital footprints.
-This situation makes it clear that businesses need to prioritize their efforts in recognizing and effectively managing their cyber risk profile in and outside their organization.
+As our reliance on third-party solutions grows, businesses need to prioritize their efforts in recognizing and effectively managing their cyber risk profile in and outside their organization.

 This article will discuss the importance of implementing a Third-Party Cyber Risk Management (TPCRM) program and how your organization can get started on the right foot.